INDEX

 and Coffee Mugs

 We are pleased to offer Daytona Section polo shirts and coffee mugs for our Section members.
 Shirt's are embroidered with the IEEE logo and Daytona Section on the left and your name and grade, if desired, on the right.
-For additional size, contact and pricing information please see the article in the April version of the Sparks Newsletter.
+For additional size, contact and pricing information please see the article in the latest version of the Sparks Newsletter.
 Specifications and prices for the Coffee Mugs are also available in the same publication.

 Small Radio Telescope Project